-During the year ended December 31, 2021, management determined that intangible costs within capitalized State Examination System (SES) totaling \$1,381,039 and NMLS development costs totaling \$43,047 were considered to be impaired and thus a loss was recorded within the consolidated statement of activities.
 During the year ended December 31, 2022, the progress and status of the NMLS Modernization project was re-evaluated.
 Over the course of the year, management determined that the direction of the project would change and require a new approach to development.
-With that change, the total carrying amount of the NMLS 2.0 and NMLS Modernization assets was reviewed and deemed to not be recoverable therefore, \$52,785,805 was written off in 2022 which is recorded as a loss within the consolidated statement of activities.
+With that change, the total carrying amount of the NMLS 2.0 and NMLS Modernization assets was reviewed and deemed to not be recoverable; therefore, \$52,785,805 was written off in 2022, which is recorded as a loss within the consolidated statement of activities.
+There were no impairments recorded for the year ended December 31, 2023.